Alex-Pennington/mars-suite/PROJECT_OVERVIEW.md

 ### brain_core — Headless Server with RX Inject

-We took Paul Brain's Cm110s modem library (the same DSP core that AF-DM uses) and wrapped it in a headless TCP server.
+We took Charels Brain's Cm110s modem library (the same DSP core that AF-DM uses) and wrapped it in a headless TCP server.
 No GUI, no soundcard dependencies — just a network interface for control and data.

 **The key addition: `CMD:RXAUDIOINJECT:<path>`**